-- Extension for Term One must be submitted by December 5 - Extension for Term Two must be submitted by March 15 - Extension for Term Three must be submitted by June 5 - Extension for Summer Term must be submitted by July 15 - If the due date falls on a Saturday, Sunday or holiday, the work may be submitted by 8:30 - · a.m. on the following business day. - If the student fails to deliver completed work to the Registrar on or before the close of business by the designated deadline, a grade of "F" or "Fail" will be entered on the student's record.
-See also Standards for Academic Performance, Section 7. - The Registrar will record receipt of and forward the completed work to the professor. - A course for which an extension has been granted will be entered on the student's transcript as "incomplete" (Inc), which will remain until the professor submits a change of grade, provided the student complies with the designated submission dates. - Additional Extension or Variance on Course Extension Deadline: Under extenuating circumstances a student may request more than one extension or a variance on extension deadlines.
-In this case, the student must - Petition the Dean of the Seminary in writing indicating the extenuating circumstance as well as a plan and time frame for completion of the work. - Submit to the Registrar an updated REQUEST FOR EXTENSION OF CLASSWORK FORM with the signatures of both the course instructor and the student's faculty advisor, as well as the date by which the work must be submitted. - Informal arrangements between the student and the professor are not recognized without the submission of the proper paperwork and approval of the Dean of the Seminary, and a student risks having a failing grade posted to her/his academic record. - For recipients of Federal Stafford loans, "Incomplete" grades on the transcript may affect the determination of Satisfactory Academic Progress toward completion of the degree, required for loan eligibility. - Grades for courses in which extensions have been approved are due from the professor no later than the end of the subsequent term. - An administrative fee is charged for each request for extension of course work.
+- Fall Semester must be submitted by January 15 - Spring Semester must be submitted by 3 weeks from the last day of class - If the due date falls on a Saturday, Sunday or holiday, the work may be submitted by 8:30a.m. on the following business day. - If the student fails to deliver completed work to the Instructor on or before the close of business by the designated deadline, a grade of "F" or "Fail" will be entered on the student's record by the Registrar.
+See also Standards for Academic Performance, Section 7. - A course for which an extension has been granted will be entered on the student's transcript as "incomplete" (Inc), which will remain until the professor submits a change of grade, provided the student complies with the designated submission dates. - Additional Extension or Variance on Course Extension Deadline: Under extenuating circumstances a student may request more than one extension or a variance on extension deadlines.
+In this case, the student must - Petition the Associate Dean of the Seminary in writing indicating the extenuating circumstance as well as a plan and time frame for completion of the work. - Submit to the Registrar an updated REQUEST FOR EXTENSION OF CLASSWORK FORM with the signatures of both the course instructor and the student's faculty advisor, as well as the date by which the work must be submitted. - Informal arrangements between the student and the professor are not recognized without the submission of the proper paperwork and approval of the Associate Dean of the Seminary, and a student risks having a failing grade posted to her/his academic record. - For recipients of Federal Stafford loans, "Incomplete" grades on the transcript may affect the determination of Satisfactory Academic Progress toward completion of the degree, required for loan eligibility. - Grades for courses in which extensions have been approved are due from the instructor within 2 weeks from the date of the course extension deadline. - An administrative fee is charged for each request for extension of course work